neuronsimulator/nrn/CONTRIBUTING.md

 See [cmake-format](https://github.com/cheshirekow/cmake_format) documentation for details.

+## Python Contributions

+The Python source code is located under `lib/share/python/neuron`.
+Python unit tests are located under `test/pynrn` and use the [pytest](https://docs.pytest.org/) framework.

+### Code conventions

+Please follow [PEP8](https://www.python.org/dev/peps/pep-0008/) conventions in all submitted code and apply [black](https://black.readthedocs.io/en/stable/) formatting, a stricter superset of PEP8.

+You can install and apply black formatting as follows:

+    pip install black
+    black /path/to/file.py

+Please limit formatting to the code you contribute and not the entire `file.py`.

 ## Reporting a bug<a name="bug"></a>

 Have you tested on the current alpha version of NEURON?
 If not, please clone, compile, install and run with current version (this one).